migramirez2/Harmony-ONE/progress/soph-neou.md

+2024-09-13 Fri:
+This week, protocol testing on the localnet with external validators revealed an issue with the HIP32 leader rotation feature.
+Although the feature had been deployed on both devnet and testnet, the problem went unnoticed due to overly lenient monitoring rules on our part.

+I’ve since shifted my focus to reviewing and testing pull requests ([#4735](https://github.com/harmony-one/harmony/pull/4735), [#4748](https://github.com/harmony-one/harmony/pull/4748), [#4750](https://github.com/harmony-one/harmony/pull/4750), [#4751](https://github.com/harmony-one/harmony/pull/4751)) on localnet with external validators to replicate and understand the current instability.
+In parallel, I’m collaborating with Ulad to improve our internal logging system, aiming to streamline troubleshooting within Harmony node logs and enhance our monitoring to detect this issue more accurately.

+As a result of these findings, I’m postponing the HIP32 release to October 17th, or potentially later, depending on the stability fixes on both devnet and testnet.

+---

 2024-09-06 Fri:
 The v2024.2.0 release is out, and several discussions have taken place regarding the necessity of removing backup nodes.
 However, new issues surfaced this week: 1.
 A new Harmony testnet node encountered the error: `bootnode could not bootstrap consensuscontext deadline exceeded`.
 This was resolved after multiple restarts.
 2. The v2024.2.0 update has introduced challenges in starting and maintaining a stable localnet with external validators due to crosslinks not being processed.
 Although Konstantin has created a PR to address the issue, it’s clear that a change in protocol behavior occurred with the v2024.2.0 release.